porsche-design-system/porsche-design-system/README.md

 1. Download Docker app locally on your machine and login
 1. Start Docker

+#### What to do after adjusting docker scripts

+1. Communicate breaking changes of the pipeline to the team (currently the same docker image is used for dev and prod builds: [#1124](https://github.com/porscheui/porsche-design-system/issues/1124))
+1. Switch to `docker/node` directory
+1. Run `bash build-and-push-base-image.sh`
+1. View new package on [GitHub-Packages Page](https://github.com/orgs/porscheui/packages?repo_name=porsche-design-system)

 ### Build

 1. Switch to **project root directory**